TheBitBet/TheBitBet/README.md

-This is a test on a website stumbleupon-like related to TheBitBet newsletter (https://thebitbet.substack.com/), and some extra material because... it's fun.
+This is a test on a website stumbleupon-like related to TheBitBet newsletter (https://thebitbet.substack.com/), and some extra material.
 Yup.

 <!--